imhotep-project/doc-imhotep/source/6-Synthetic-Obs.md

 ## 6.1 Synthetic along-track altimetry

-* The model SSH from the NEMO-based IMHOTEP simulations is equivalent to the “ADT” variable on the scheme Fig. 6.1 below.
+The model SSH from the NEMO-based IMHOTEP simulations is equivalent to the “ADT” variable on the scheme Fig. 6.1 below:

 * In the model, the ocean at rest would be following the geoid (the iso-gravity surface).
 And in the model, the gravity is taken constant